THING 001 : TERMINUS

 The mortals poked the immortals and they both gasped at the feeling.

-The immortals grew older, they realised that it was unnecessary, merely decorative, but they took a human form so as not
+The immortals grew older, they realised that it was unnecessary, merely decorative, but they took a human form so as not to disappoint.

 All the while, the mortals harped on about organs.
 And so the immortals taught them how to grow them.
 Rows of lungs, and what marvellous livers!
 And both did giggle in delight when the mortals fashioned their very first limb.